Child abuse scandal shocks Pakistan, families angry at police

 "People are afraid.
 They are being threatened and intimidated," he said.

-Suraiya Bibi said the abusers threatened her family when she complained to police.
+Suraiya Bibi said that when she complained to police, her family was threatened by the abusers.

 "One day some women in the village showed me these videos.
 My son was in them.
 My world collapsed," she said.